 Beneath the surface of disputes in a professional environment is the WIIFM.
 It stands for What’s In It For Me, and understanding its ramifications is critical.
 Those five letters can make your job easier.

-You need to find out what each party needs to feel successful.
+It would help if you found out what each party needs to feel successful.
 Who feels threatened?
 Who sees their job security at stake?
-Find the WIIFMs and few obstacles will remain to impede you with regard to conflict resolution.
+Find the WIIFMs, and few obstacles will remain to impede you about conflict resolution.

 4. How Important is the Issue?

 However, that isn’t the entire answer.
-If this issue is so important to someone that conflict is created, then it’s important that a resolution is found.
+If this issue is so important to someone that conflict is created, then a resolution must be found.

 5. View These Conflicts as Opportunity